Testing Underway for Pilot Project for Emergency Alerts for Deaf and Heard-of-Hearing

-The Department of Homeland Security's Federal Emergency Management Agency announced a cooperative pilot project with NPR's technology research and development group, NPR Labs, to demonstrate the delivery of the first-ever, real-time emergency alert messages to people who are deaf or hard-of-hearing in five Gulf states.
+The Department of Homeland Security's Federal Emergency Management Agency is now testing a cooperative pilot project with NPR's technology research and development group, NPR Labs, demonstrating the delivery of the first-ever, real-time emergency alert messages to people who are deaf or hard-of-hearing in five Gulf states.

 The Gulf State region was selected for the demonstration because it is often subjected to extreme weather conditions.
 Individuals participating in the project will receive alert and warning messages through specially designed receivers capable of displaying the text messages.